-Close any open application then go to “C:\Users\_Your_username_\AppData\Local\Temp” and delete everything you may find inside.
+Close any running applications, then go to “C:\Users\_Your_username_\AppData\Local\Temp” and delete everything you may find inside.
 Remember to empty the trash after.
 You can get back a few hundred MBs!

 If you use this email client and you have a lot of emails, its profile folder will quickly take a few hundreds MB to few GB.
 So open Thunderbird, select a folder, then click on “File>Compact folder”.
 Repeat for each folder.
 This process can take some time.
-You should notice that hundreds MB have been freed if you are lucky.
-It will reindex the Thunderbird email database and so it will take less space.
+You should notice that hundreds of MB have been freed if you are lucky.
+It will re-index the Thunderbird email database and so it will take less space.
 I advice you do this every month.
-Thunderbird usually stores its data in a path that looks like this one : “C:\Users\_Your_Username_\AppData\Roaming\Thunderbird\Profiles\u7n8j42k.default”.
+Thunderbird usually stores its data in a path similar to: “C:\Users\_Your_Username_\AppData\Roaming\Thunderbird\Profiles\u7n8j42k.default”.

 If you use this program, it will store several GB of data in its cache.
 Search Google for how to delete this cache.

-Java keeps installing its new versions but often forget to delete obsolete ones.
-I personnally advice to delete any Java version and then to reinstall the latest version.
-You should be able to save a few hundreds MB like this.
-Check also this folder for any old version of the Java installer and delete the old folders : “C:\Users\_Your username_\AppData\LocalLow\Sun\Java”.
+Java keeps installing new versions but often “forget” to uninstall obsolete ones.
+I personally advise to delete any Java version, then to reinstall the latest version.
+You should be able to save a few hundreds MB.
+Check also this folder for any old version of the Java installer and delete the old folders: “C:\Users\_Your username_\AppData\LocalLow\Sun\Java”.

 Windows keeps a copy of every driver you install in a place called the Driver Store.
 It is located in “C:\Windows\System32\DriverStore\FileRepository”.
 Even if you uninstall a driver, it may still be in this store, and eventually this directory will weight a few GB.
 You should not (and you probably can’t) delete any file from the Driver Store manually.
 Instead, proceed as following: